TALM: Dynamic Tree-Structured Multi-Agent Framework with Long-Term Memory for Scalable Code Generation: Experimental Results

 \subsubsection{Foundation Models, Evaluation Metric, \& Hyperparameters}

 For the main results reported in Section~\ref{sec:results}, we conduct experiments with both GPT-4o-mini and GPT-4o to ensure a comprehensive comparison across methods.
 For the ablation studies in Section~\ref{sec:ablation}, we use GPT-4o-mini only, due to cost considerations.
 In all experiments, the temperature is fixed at $0$ to maintain determinism.
+Also, for all baseline approaches, we re-implement and evaluate them using the same foundation models (GPT-4o-mini and GPT-4o), rather than directly adopting results from prior work, to ensure a fair comparison.

+Due to budget constraints, we limit our experiments to these two models.
+Under a fixed budget, we argue that comparing methods across different capability tiers of the same model family provides a clearer assessment of generalization, compared to a horizontal comparison across models from different providers (e.g., OpenAI vs. Anthropic) or across open-source and closed-source models, where architectural and training differences may introduce additional confounding factors.

 For TALM’s tree-structured collaboration, we set the maximum depth to $m=3$, the initial branching factor to $n=3$, and the decay rate to $k=1$.
 The validation agent is allowed up to $r=3$ correction attempts.
 In the long-term memory module, the similarity threshold for new entries is set to $0.75$, and up to $3$ relevant past records are retrieved during reasoning.
 A memory merge strategy is applied to consolidate redundant entries when overlap is detected.